fheavii/Restaurant_Sales_Analysis/README.md

 8. **Manager** — Name of the store manager.
 9. **City** — Store location, useful for geographical analysis.

----

 ## 💡 Closing
 <p align="justify">
 This project highlights the power of Excel and Tableau in transforming messy transactional data into meaningful business insights.
 It showcases my ability to clean data, design interactive dashboards, compute KPIs, and communicate analytical findings effectively.
-Thank you for visiting this project — feel free to ⭐ the repository, share feedback, or collaborate!
+Thank you for visiting this project, feel free to ⭐ the repository, share feedback, or collaborate!
 </p>